 150 Maintain your brand beyond the initial website experience

-- Email – No-one likes to receive a bland email.
-Bring your emails to life with branding to match your website, emoji, GIFs – whatever you need to include to bring your brand to life.
+- Email; no-one likes to receive a bland email, so bring your emails to life with branding to match your website, emojis and GIFs

-- Overall, the language you use and experience for your customer should be consistent be it personal communications, marketing or transactional communication.
+- The language you use and experience for your customer should be consistent be it personal communications, marketing or transactional communication

 16) Don’t forget, it’s still all about your food!
 Make your product stand out